idaholab/virtual_test_bed/doc/content/htgr/treat_leu/treat_leu_model.md

 ### TransportSystems

-This block is almost identical to the `TransportSystems` block in the Transient Pulse Initial conditions file, with the exception being that `equation_type` is set to transient.
+This block is almost identical to the `TransportSystems` block in the Transient Pulse Initial conditions file, with the exception being that `equation_type` is set to `transient`.

 ### Variables